-Sent by William Greenell [ARW's son] Wallace, Doveshill Cottage, Ensbury Park, Bournemouth to ?H. J. Braunholtz British Museum on 1 August 1935.
+Sent by William Greenell [ARW's son] Wallace, Doveshill Cottage, Ensbury Park, Bournemouth, Hampshire to ?Hermann Justus Braunholtz British Museum, London, W.C.1 on 1 August 1935.

 No summary available at this time.

 A typical letter handwritten by author in English and signed by author.